populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

 **Optional inputs parameters with a default value:**

 - *out_dir_name* (a string, optional, default value is "spm_stat_2ndLevel"):
-    Name of the directoty where the SPM.mat file containing the specified design matrix will be written.
+    Name of the directory where the SPM.mat file containing the specified design matrix will be written.
     This directory will be created in the derived_data folder of the project.

     ::